 - Add in the URL of your blog post.

 Now, you’ll automatically categorize people from that industry who find this blog post.
 You don’t have to ask on forms, because you can safely assume that someone searching about a solution for the agriculture space is actually in that industry.

 Want to hear how well this worked for Link Labs?
 In fewer than six months, this IoT agriculture blog post has:

 - Generated 50 leads, and

 - Captured first-page Google rankings for 23 keywords.

 And the best part is that we know each lead comes from the agriculture vertical without having to ask!

 So there you have it… an SEO and HubSpot hack that can really turn out some great results.
 Try it out, and let me know if you have any questions.

 As you know, HubSpot is constantly making improvements and updates to the platform, which means we’ll always have new tips, hacks, and tutorials to share with you.
-If you want to get our next HubSpot update in your inbox, drop your email in the form below.
+If you want to learn more about our journey with HubSpot, we share an in-depth review of our first two years on the platform here.
 And as always, if you have any questions about HubSpot, or growth content in general, don’t hesitate to get in touch!